alexa/alexa-auto-sdk/platforms/android/PHONECONTROL.md

 ### Overview

-The AAC Phone Call Controller API provides the features required by a platform implementation to interface with the phone call controller capabilities of Alexa.
+The Alexa Auto Phone Call Controller API provides the features required by a platform implementation to interface with the phone call controller capabilities of Alexa.

 ### Handling PhoneCallController